Which compact camera brand?

 Choosing the best brand of compact camera

-The table above reveals an overview of real-life experience of people with their compact cameras.
+The table above reveals an overview of the real-life experiences of people with their compact cameras.
 To sum up, cameras from a brand with a higher reliability rating are less likely to suffer from faults or stop working completely.

 How we calculate the best and worst brands

 We calculate a brand's reliability and its customer score based on the results of our annual survey.
 This year we had enough respondents to report on popular high street digital camera brands, such as Canon and Nikon, as well as other well-known brands, including Olympus, Panasonic and Sony.
-The most recommended brand has a customer score of 79%, compared to 61% for the least recommended brand.
+The most-recommended brand has a customer score of 75%, compared to 61% for the least-recommended brand.